graph-guard/ggproxy-docs/docs/configuration.md

     key-file: api.key
 ```

-The ingress server is where all incoming traffic will be received and processed.
+The proxy server is where all incoming traffic will be received and processed.
 The API server serves a GraphQL API providing debugging functionality and information about ggproxy's configuration and statistics.

 ## Services